iAiBel/iAiBel/README.md

 I'm looking for opportunities in Data Science to:
--Apply my technical and analytical skills to real-world challenges -Gain hands-on experience with data-driven projects -Contribute to impactful initiatives in technology and healthcare
+-Apply my technical and analytical skills to real-world challenges

+-Gain hands-on experience with data-driven projects
 ---

 ## ✨ About the nickname